Bartonella bacilliformis: Pathophysiology

+B. bacilliformis enters a human capillary after the human is bit by an infected sandfly.
+The pathogen uses its flagella to attach to erythrocyte cell membranes.
+It breaks through the erythrocyte membranes and eventually causes the cells to lyse.
+This marks the first phase of infection, called the acute phase or Oroya fever.

+B. bacilliformis have an affinity for human erythrocytes, and the resulting hemolytic anemia observed in the acute phase of infection causes the high mortality rate.
+The suspected mechanism of action for this hemolysis is a permissive dynamic between proteins porin A and ⍺/β-hydrolase.
+These proteins attach to the cell membrane and act as a phospholipase to break it down.

-As the sandflies bite, the bacteria are inoculated into the capillaries, where in a variable period of time (around 21 days) they invade the red blood cells producing severe intravascular hemolytic anemia (acute phase of Carrion's disease).
-This phase is a potentially life-threatening infection, and it is associated with high fever, anemia, and transient immunosuppression.
+The acute phase marks a potentially life-threatening infection, and it is associated with high fever, anemia, and transient immunosuppression.
 The acute phase typically lasts two to four weeks.
 Peripheral blood smears show anisomacrocytosis with many coccobacilli adhered to red blood cells.
 Thrombocytopenia is also seen and can be severe.
 Neurological involvement is sometimes seen (neurobartonellosis) and the prognosis in this case is poor.
 The most feared complications are super-infections, mainly by enterobacteria such as Salmonella, or parasites such as Toxoplasma gondii and Pneumocystis.

 When the bacterium invades endothelial cells, it produces the chronic manifestation of the disease known as verruga peruana.
-This phase consists of a benign skin eruption with raised, reddish-purple nodules (angiomatous tumours).
+This chronic phase consists of benign skin eruptions with raised, reddish-purple nodules (angiomatous tumours).

 Visualization of the bacteria is possible using silver stain (the Warthin–Starry method) on biopsies.